osu-eesc/cms-docs/user-guide/docs/content-types/event.md

     - Important Note: It is important that any information in a flyer is also included in another field on the event (e.g., in the full description field).
 This is due to the OSU Calendar import process as well as Accessibility standards.
 See [Accessibility](../content-requirements.md#accessibility).

   - **Related content**: link to other content on the site related to the event.
 May include background educational content, other events in a series, or a program resource containing the registration form.
-  - **Contact name, email, and phone (required)**: person to contact with questions about the event.
-This information is required by OSU’s calendar system, which pulls Extension events
+  - **Thumbnail**: image will display on the event page as well as with certain styles of teaser for the event.
   - **Tags**
+    - **Category** (programs only): if you are entering an event through a Program group, you can tag it with one of the Program Resource Categories configured for that group (see the Program Resources section for more information).
+This can be used to narrow event lists on program subpages to only show events in a specific category.
     - **Topics**: specifies which topic pages the event should show on.
 Event lists on focus areas set up by counties can also be narrowed to show only events tagged with certain topics.
     - **Additional counties or programs**: other counties and programs where the event should show.
-You don’t need to include the county or program you are using to enter the event.
-    - **Category**: if you are entering an event through a Program group, you can tag it with one of the Program Resource Categories configured for that group (see the Program Resources section for more information).
-This can be used to narrow event lists on program subpages to only show events in a specific category.
+    - **Project**: project pages where the event should show.
     - **Additional calendar**: used to export events to other calendars and create narrowed-down event lists on program and county pages
   - **Teaser settings**: thumbnail and short description that display in the event's teaser.
 If the thumbnail is empty, it will use a default image based on the topic, county, or program.